danielsotopino/prompt_optimizer/README.md

 pip install -r requirements.txt
 ```

-### ❌ "OpenAI authentication error"
+### ❌ "OpenRouter authentication error"
 - Verify that your API key is correct
-- Make sure you have credits in your OpenAI account
+- Make sure you have credits in your OpenRouter account
 - Check that there are no extra spaces in the API key
+- Verify the model names are in the correct format (e.g., "openai/gpt-4o")

 ### ❌ "Timeout or network errors"
 - Reduce the number of iterations: `--iterations 2`